mucommander/mucommander/readme.txt

  - Fixed drive popup which doesn't immediately reflect bookmark changes
  - Fixed .GZ files not opened when extension is upper-cased
  - GZ files inside Tar archives can now be properly opened
+ - Archive entries properly refreshed when an archive is being browsed and the archive file has changed
  - Fixed 'Sort by date'/'Sort by size' not properly sorting files that have the same date or size, these are now sorted by name
  - Preferences XML file now properly indented
  - Removed Preferences from 'File' menu under Mac OS X (already present in the Apple menu)